 You already love the scent of cinnamon; now put the oil to work solving intestinal woes and fighting those pesky infections that threaten your household.
 When colds or flu strike, cinnamon bark oil in honey can warm you and relieve your pain as it gets to work fighting the infection.
 And it works to protect other family members from catching the illness too.
-If diarrhea, vomiting, or flatulence is a problem, cinnamon bark oil calms the spasms of the digestive track to relieve these disturbing symptoms.
+If diarrhea, vomiting, or flatulence is a problem, cinnamon bark oil calms the spasms of the digestive tract to relieve these disturbing symptoms.

 Plant Parts: Bark